David Wenzel: Career

-Segueing from comics to children's literature in the 1980s, Wenzel illustrated Robb Walsh's Kingdom of the Dwarfs for Centaur Books, and then illustrated a series of books about American colonial life for Troll Associates.
+Segueing from comics to children's literature in the 1980s, Wenzel illustrated Robb Walsh's Kingdom of the Dwarfs for Centaur Books, two books in the Little Bear book series, and then illustrated a series of books about American colonial life for Troll Associates.

 A recommendation from college classmate Larry Marder was key to Wenzel's landing his next major project.
 Marder was working with the people who had secured the rights to adapt The Hobbit to comics, and he knew firsthand that Wenzel had devoted his senior year in college to drawing Tolkien's characters.
 And so Wenzel provided the fully painted art for The Hobbit: An Illustrated Edition of the Fantasy Classic, a three-part adaptation of The Hobbit, written by Chuck Dixon and Sean Deming.
 The work was originally published by Eclipse Comics in 1989.
 Published in a collected edition by Ballantine in 1990, The Hobbit: An Illustrated Edition of the Fantasy Classic is one of the most successful graphic format adaptations of a piece of classic literature.
 In 2001, it was updated by Del Rey Books with a new cover, larger format, and 32 new pages of artwork.

 Another graphic novel project in a similar vein was Wenzel and writer Douglas Wheeler's adaptation of some of the Brothers Grimm's fairytales for NBM in 1995.
 In 1998 Wenzel teamed with acclaimed comics writer Kurt Busiek on The Wizard’s Tale, the story of Evernight, a land ruled by a consortium of evil wizards who discover that one of their kind harbors a "dangerous" glimmer of good.
 The Wizard’s Tale was designed to be a crossover book that blended children's book elements with the format and readability of a graphic novel.

 Other notable projects Wenzel has done include Robert L. May's Christmas bestseller Rudolph the Red Nosed Reindeer (Grosset and Dunlap, 2001); Max Lucado's A Hat For Ivan (Crossway Books, 2004); and several books in the Little Bear series which were art-directed by Maurice Sendak (HarperFestival, 2003–2004).

 Wenzel's non-book related projects include puzzles, greeting cards, and two entire miniature kingdoms of collectible figurines.
 He also teaches at Lyme Academy College of Fine Arts in Connecticut.

 Wenzel cites illustrators like Arthur Rackham, Edmund Dulac, N.C.
 Wyeth, and Howard Pyle as influences; as well as the Dutch painters Pieter Bruegel and Jan Steen.